frontendbr/eventos/README.md

 This project also uses [Husky](https://github.com/typicode/husky) to prevent commit and push messy and wrong code.
 Please, don't be stupid, fix all errors before commit and push =D

+To help you, this project has a `npm run fix` command to fix all jscs errors.

 ### Tasks

 - `gulp`: run all tasks and initialize watch for changes and a server